If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Soap scum: Apply a Borax and lemon juice paste to the stains.
+• Soap scum: Scrub stains with a paste made of Borax and lemon juice.

-• Hard water stains: Sprinkle Bar Keepers Friend over the stain.
-Rinse well.
+• Hard water stains: Sprinkle Bar Keepers Friend on the area and rinse thoroughly.

-• Rust: Apply a creamy solution of hydrogen peroxide and cream of tartar to the stain.
+• Rust: Treat the spot with a paste of hydrogen peroxide and cream of tartar.

 What Kind of Bathtub Do You Have?